Cantonment

 A cantonment (/kænˈtɒnmənt/, /kænˈtoʊnmənt/, or /kænˈtuːnmənt/) is a type of military base.
 In South Asia, a cantonment refers to a permanent military station (a term from the British Raj).
-In United States military parlance, a cantonment is, essentially, "a permanent residential section (i.e., barrack) of a fort or other military installation".
+In United States military parlance, a cantonment is a permanent residential section within a military installation.

 The word cantonment, derived from the French word canton, meaning corner or district, refers to a temporary military or winter encampment.
 For example, at the start of the Waterloo campaign in 1815, while the Duke of Wellington's headquarters were in Brussels, most of his Anglo–allied army of 93,000 soldiers were cantoned, or stationed, to the south of Brussels.

 List of permanent cantonments

 Afghanistan

 The former Sherpur Cantonment in Kabul, Afghanistan, which was the site of the Siege of the Sherpur Cantonment (1879) in the Second Anglo-Afghan War (1878–1880), is now maintained as a British Army cemetery.

 Bangladesh

 In Bangladesh, cantonments are residential quarters for many military personnel as well as headquarters for different army units.
 A wide variety of military training is provided in Bangladesh cantonments: